p-koskey/password-locker/README.md

 ## Setup and Installation
 - Clone or download and unzip the repository from github, https://github.com/p-koskey/password-locker.
-- Run from your terminal.
+- Run from your terminal using ./run.py

 ## Author
 [Koskey Patience](https://github.com/p-koskey)